 This gives home buyers a good reason to start early, when shopping for a house in Washington.
-If your goal is to find a property and make an offer during the summer, you’ll want to start now.
+If your goal is to find a property and make an offer during the winter, you’ll want to start now.
 It can take longer to find a house these days, due to the supply situation.

 Curious About Home Loans in Washington?

 If you’re looking for more info on mortgages in Washington State, Sammamish Mortgage can help.
 We are a family-owned Mortgage Company based in Bellevue, Washington that has been serving the Pacific Northwest since 1992.
 We lend in all of Washington, Oregon, Idaho, and Colorado and provide a wide array of mortgage programs with flexible qualification criteria.
 Get in touch our friendly and knowledgeable staff today!